alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-29-islamic-attitude-towards-people-of-book.md

 hijri: Dhul-Hijjah 8, 1441 AH
 lang: en
 locale: en
-excerpt: "The origin of the doctrines with which prophets and messengers were sent is one.
+summary: "The origin of the doctrines with which prophets and messengers were sent is one.
 Allah revealed scriptures that contained these doctrines to them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz